mjut/darktable-alternate-app-icon/README.md

 ### Dimmed icon

-To fulfill the request for a less distracting app icon in the top section of the darktable window, find a dimmed version here icons/idbutton-grey.svg
+To fulfill the request for a less distracting app icon in the top section of the darktable window, find a dimmed version here icons/idbutton-grey.svg _for using it, you'd need to rename it to_ idbutton.svg _and place it into the folder_ pixmaps.

 <img src="/img/idbutton-grey.png" width="128" >